The complete guide to building a data room investors don't hate

 What do investors look for in a data room?

-Here's something most founders miss: investors aren't just reading your documents.
+Here's something most teams miss: investors aren't just reading your documents.
 They're reading you through your documents.

 The way you've organized your data room tells them a lot about how you run your company.
 A chaotic, incomplete room signals operational disorder.
 A clean, well-structured room with the right documents signals that you know what you're doing.